HockeyJustin/Old-Android-Dashcam-Project/README.md

 Android re-did the camera API, so it won't run on current versions.

-The project featured:
+The project featured/ enabled learning of:

 1. Working dashboard camera, that took videos in a loop, deleting old videos as necessary.
-2. Use of various other APIs such the accelerometer, to stop the camera in the even of a crash (optional).
+2. Use of other APIs such the accelerometer, to stop the camera in the even of a crash (optional).
-3. Gradle build product flavours to publish 2 different styles of the same app.
-Made use of a shared project.
+3. Gradle build Product Flavours to publish 2 different styles of the same app.
+4. Custom styles and overrides.
+5. Layout controls and exception handling.
-4. Capability for internationalisation (see screenshots)
+6. Capability for internationalisation (see screenshots)
+7. Deployment to Play Store

 At the time it was on the Android Store, it was free.
 There are loads of dashcams out there.
 I just thought it would be an easy project to try some Android development.